-Sam Pettway is the founding director of BoardWalk Consulting, a firm committed to "building strong foundations for nonprofits" through executive search, board enrichment and strategic facilitation.
+Sam Pettway is the founding director of BoardWalk Consulting, a firm committed to "Finding leaders that matter for missions that matter" through executive search, board enrichment and strategic facilitation.

 For more information, please call 404-BoardWalk (404-262-7392), email info@BoardWalkConsulting.com, or visit www.BoardWalkConsulting.com.